 In March 2001, the Company announced the creation of a new division for its fibre cement business in the Asia Pacific region, commencing with the 2002 fiscal year.
 The new regional division comprises the fibre cement operations in Australia, New Zealand and the Philippines.
 As a result, the Company had decided to phase out manufacturing at its Perth, Western Australia facility during the course of calendar year 2001.
-Accordingly, restructuring costs of US\$15.5 million were incurred in the Asia Pacific fibre cement segment for the year ended 31 March 2001.
-The Company incurred employee termination costs of US\$5.4 million for 189 employees: 8 from sales, 23 from administration, 5 from marketing and 153 hourly paid workers in manufacturing and distribution.
+Accordingly, restructuring costs of \$15.5 million were incurred in the Asia Pacific fibre cement segment for the year ended 31 March 2001.
+The Company incurred employee termination costs of \$5.4 million for 189 employees: 8 from sales, 23 from administration, 5 from marketing and 153 hourly paid workers in manufacturing and distribution.
 One employee had left by 31 March 2001.
 The 2 administrative employees remaining at 31 March 2002 left in fiscal year 2003.
-Included in the March 2001 restructuring costs were US\$7.5 million for the write down of fixed assets to their estimated fair value and US\$2.6 million for lease cancellation charges.
-With Multiplex Property Trust's ("Multiplex"), an unrelated third party, March 2004 acquisition of the Perth, Western Australia facility from Amaca Pty Ltd (see Note 17), the remaining surplus lease space accrual of US\$1.5 million was reversed.
+Included in the March 2001 restructuring costs were \$7.5 million for the write down of fixed assets to their estimated fair value and \$2.6 million for lease cancellation charges.
+With

+Multiplex Property Trust's ("Multiplex"), an unrelated third party, acquisition of the Perth, Western Australia facility from JH & Coy (see Note 17), Multiplex released James Hardie from this lease obligation.

 Corporate reorganisation expenses represent the costs incurred in relation to the 2001 Reorganisation.
-Included in these expenses is US\$2.3 million paid to our independent auditors, PricewaterhouseCoopers, for related professional services.
+Included in these expenses is \$2.3 million paid to our independent auditors, PricewaterhouseCoopers, for related professional services.

 On 14 February 2002, the Company signed a Class Action Settlement Agreement (the "Settlement Agreement") for all product, warranty and property related liability claims associated with its roofing products, which were previously manufactured and sold by the USA Fibre Cement business.
 These products were removed from the marketplace between 1995 and 1998 in areas where there had been any alleged problems.
-Consequently, the Company recorded a pre-tax charge of US\$12.6 million in fiscal year 2002 to cover the estimated cost of the settlement, and the estimated cost of any other pending claims or lawsuits remaining which are not covered by the settlement, as well as all related costs that may be paid under the Settlement Agreement.
-The total liability included in the balance sheet relating to the Settlement Agreement as of 31 March 2004 and 2003 was approximately US\$4.7 million and US\$9.1 million, respectively, which is included in the product warranty liability (see Note 13).
+Consequently, the Company recorded a pre-tax charge of \$12.6 million in fiscal year 2002 to cover the estimated cost of the settlement, and the estimated cost of any other pending claims or lawsuits remaining which are not covered by the settlement, as well as all related costs that may be paid under the Settlement Agreement.
+The total liability included in the balance sheet relating to the Settlement Agreement as of 31 March 2004 and 2003 was approximately \$4.7 million and \$9.1 million, respectively, which is included in the product warranty liability (see Note 13).